worldamazing/plan/docs/amazing-papers/on-relief.md

 Because the goal is not merely that people survive life a little more comfortably.

-The goal is that life finally stops being organized against them — and becomes, something truly remarkable to experience every day.
+The goal is that life finally stops being organized against them and becomes something truly remarkable to experience every day.